Gravity Haus Forms New "GH Platform 1" Fund To Accelerate Growth in 2023 + Beyond

 "We've built a great relationship with EPR Properties over several years, and we are excited to work together to build a real estate platform that will continue to deliver new offerings for our members," said Gravity Haus Partner and Chief Investment Officer Bryan Fitzgerald.
 "Our members are looking for a different way to travel and experience amazing places and this is the next step in helping them do just that."

 Gravity Haus contributed its existing real estate assets into a newly created platform fund, GH Platform 1.
-In addition to the existing real estate assets, the new platform has improved access to additional equity capital from existing and new investors which is further supported by the potential for additional capital from EPR to capture the growth opportunity and execute future property acquisitions.
-The platform fund will continue to acquire properties and manage assets that offer attractive risk-adjusted returns supported by Gravity Haus' operating business model.
+In addition to the existing real estate assets, the new Platform has improved access to additional equity capital from existing and new investors that is further supported by the potential for additional capital from EPR to capture the growth opportunity and execute future property acquisitions.
+The platform fund will continue to acquire properties and manage assets that offer attractive risk adjusted returns supported by Gravity Haus' operating business model.

+With a track record of assisting experiential brands scale, EPR is an ideal partner to fuel the next phase Gravity Haus' growth.

 About Gravity Haus

 Gravity Haus is a social club for the modern adventurer.
-Founded in 2019 with a mission to enable modern adventure for everyone, the company operates six locations across Colorado and California.
+Founded in 2019 with a mission to enable modern adventure for everyone, the company operates 6 locations across Colorado and California.
 Guided by the fundamental pillars: Good for you.
 Good for the planet.
-An amazing experience, Gravity Haus' offers an unrivaled experience and authentic mountain lifestyle by seamlessly fusing work, play, travel and sustainability.
-Gravity Haus solves the problems of where to play and where to stay by offering members substantial hotel savings, on-demand outdoor gear access, functional co-working spaces, innovative restaurant concepts, home bases to meet like-minded outdoor enthusiasts, community events, amenities and a variety of expert-led group fitness and recovery programs; all accessed by Gravity Haus members and hotel guests using the easy-to-use Gravity Haus Mobile App.
+An amazing experience, Gravity Haus offers an unrivaled experience and authentic mountain lifestyle by seamlessly fusing work, play, travel and sustainability.
+Gravity Haus solves the problems of "where to play" and "where to stay," by offering members substantial hotel savings, on-demand outdoor gear access, functional co-working spaces, innovative restaurant concepts, home bases to meet like-minded outdoor enthusiasts, community events, amenities, and a variety of expert-led group fitness and recovery programs; all accessed by Gravity Haus members and hotel guests using the easy-to-use Gravity Haus Mobile App.

-In addition to branded Gravity Haus locations, members also have access to exclusive members pricing at partner hotels in Telluride, Silverton, Crested Butte and Denver, Colorado; Moab, Utah; and Nosara, Costa Rica and travel van rentals.
+In addition to branded Gravity Haus locations, members also have access to exclusive members pricing partner hotels in Telluride, Silverton, Crested Butte and Denver, Colorado, Moab, Utah and Nosara, Costa Rica, and travel van rentals .